gr36/status-log/Readme.md

 ### Configuration

-You *must* change the account name in the plugin configuration to your own, otherwise Adams statues will apear on your page!
-Whislt you are there you cna choose how many statuses you want to appear on the page.
+You *must* change the account name in the plugin configuration to your own, otherwise Adams statues will appear on your page!
+Whilst you are there you can choose how many statuses you want to appear on the page.

 ![](https://github.com/gr36/status-log/raw/main/docs/config.png)

 ## Styling
-There is absilutly no styling applied to the div elements placed on the page.
+There is absolutely no styling applied to the div elements placed on the page.
 This is to give you the most choice possible for how it looks.
 In my example screenshot above I have some very simple flexbox styling as shown below.

 ```
 #omg_statuslog {